A warm – and safe – welcome awaits you on campus

 - Upon arrival, you will be given a health and temperature check by the campus medical team

-- You will receive a personal hygiene set (masks, hydroalcoholic gel, detailed health and safety guidelines)
+- You will receive a personal hygiene set (3 reusable and 10 disposable masks, hydroalcoholic gel, detailed health and safety guidelines)

 - A hygiene and safety briefing will be part of the Induction week and ‘Welcome back’ package